Private banking: History

-Private banking is how banking originated.
-The first banks in Venice were focused on managing personal finance for wealthy families.
+Banking originated in provision of some services of what is now seen as "private" banking.
+Early Venetian banks provided personal finance for wealthy families.
 Private banks came to be known as "private" to stand out from the retail banking and savings banks aimed at the new middle class.
 Traditionally, private banks were linked to families for several generations.
 They often advised and performed all financial and banking services for these families.
 Historically, private banking has developed in Europe (see the List of private banks).
 Some banks in Europe are known for managing the assets of some royal families.
 The assets of the Princely Family of Liechtenstein are managed by LGT Group (founded in 1920 and originally known as The Liechtenstein Global Trust).
 The assets of the Dutch royal family are managed by MeesPierson (founded in 1720).
-The assets of the British Royal Family are managed by Coutts (founded in 1692).
+The assets of the British royal family are managed by Coutts (founded in 1692).

-Historically, private banking has been viewed as a very exclusive niche that only caters to HNWIs—specifically those with liquidity over $2 million, though it is now possible to open private banking accounts with as little as $250,000 for private investors.
+Historically, private banking has been viewed as a niche that only caters to HNWIs—specifically those with liquidity over $2 million, though it is now possible to open private banking accounts with as little as $250,000 for private investors.
 An institution's private banking division provides services such as wealth management, savings, inheritance, and tax planning for their clients.
 For private banking services, clients pay either based on the number of transactions, the annual portfolio performance or a "flat-fee", usually calculated as a yearly percentage of the total investment amount.

-"Private" also alludes to bank secrecy and minimizing taxes through careful allocation of assets, or by hiding assets from the taxing authorities.
-Swiss and certain offshore banks have been criticized for such cooperation with individuals practicing tax evasion.
-Although tax fraud is a criminal offense in Switzerland, tax evasion is only a civil offence, not requiring banks to notify taxing authorities.
+"Private" can also allude to bank secrecy and minimizing taxes through careful allocation of assets, or by hiding assets from the taxing authorities.
+Swiss and certain offshore banks have been criticized for such cooperation with individuals practising tax evasion.
+Although tax fraud is a criminal offence in Switzerland, tax evasion is only a civil offence, not requiring banks to notify taxing authorities.